-The onset of Asian monsoon can be considered as having two phases, one with a rainfall surge over South China Sea and the other with increased rainfall over India (Wang and Lin 2002).
-Onset of South China Sea Monsoon (SCSM) is the first transition of Asian summer monsoon (ASM) causing major changes in both convection and winds (Hsu et al.1999).
+The onset of Asian monsoon can be considered as having two phases, one with a rainfall surge over South China Sea and the other with increased rainfall over India (Wang and LinHo 2002).
+Onset of South China Sea Summer Monsoon (SCSSM) is the first transition of Asian summer monsoon causing major changes in both convection and winds

+(Hsu et al 1999).
 The seasonal monsoon transition can occur in a variety of ways with abrupt, gradual or multiple transitions.
 Though at the surface, the monsoon transitions are first revealed by variability in rainfall, a variety of dynamic and thermodynamic precursors are known to exist (Ananthakrishnan and Soman 1991).
-There are number of techniques to identify the onset of Asian monsoon (Wang et al. 2004, Zeng and Lu 2004, Wang and Wu 1997, Tanaka 1992).
+The onset and dates of the monsoon season can be defined using a wide range of criteria that include rainfall, surface and upper level winds, outgoing long-wave radiation (OLR) indices, upper-tropospheric water vapour brightness temperature, etc. Zeng and Lu (2004) have suggested criteria for globally unified summer monsoon onset (or retreat) dates based only on the global daily $1^{\circ} \times 1^{\circ}$ normalized precipitable water data with the threshold value of 0.618.
+For defining the onset of SCSSM, Tanaka (1992) used satellite-derived high cloud amount, Wang and Wu (1997) used zonal wind and OLR and Wang et al (2004) used objective criteria based on 850-hPa zonal winds averaged over the central South China Sea $(5^{\circ}-15^{\circ}N \text{ and } 110^{\circ}-120^{\circ}E)$.

-The India Meteorological Department (IMD) has determined the date of MOK operationally every year, for more than 100 years.
-On an operational mode, the date of MOK is based on the synoptic conditions as given by Forecasting Manual Unit (FMU) Report No. IV - 18.2 by Ananthakrishnan et al. (1968).
-On real time model, the declaration of date of MOK was based on rainfall (Ananthakrishnan et al. 1967).
-If after 10th May, any five stations out of the following seven stations viz., Colombo, Minicoy, Thiruvananthapurm, Alapuzha, Kochi, Kozhikode, and Mangalore receive rainfall (1 mm in 24 hrs.) for two consecutive days, the MOK may be announced on the second day.
+The India Meteorological Department (IMD) has determined the date of MOK operational every year, for more than 100 years.
+On an operational mode, the date of MOK is based on the synoptic conditions as given by Forecasting Manual Unit (FMU) Report No. IV-18.2 by Ananthakrishnan et al (1968).
+On real time mode, declaration of the date of MOK was based on rainfall (Ananthakrishnan et al 1967).
+This criteria (old criteria) state that after 10 May, if any five stations out of the following seven stations, viz., Colombo, Minicoy, Thiruvananthapuram, Alapuzha, Kochi, Kozhikode, and Mangalore receive rainfall of 1 mm in 24 h for two consecutive days, the MOK may be announced on the second day.
 Accompanying such rainfall, the lower tropospheric westerly wind over Kerala is strong and deep and the relative humidity of the air is high from the surface to at least 500 hpa (Rao 1976).
 IMD has been taking these factors into consideration in a subjective way to determine the onset date.
 Fasullo and Webster (2003) proposed a hydrological definition of Indian monsoon onset and withdrawal.
-To diagnose onset and withdrawal, vertically integrated moisture transport is used instead of rainfall.
-They argued that using rainfall over Kerala may be susceptible to "false" or "bogus" monsoon onsets, which are associated with propagating tropical intra-seasonal disturbances unrelated to the monsoon onset (Flatau et al. 2001).
+To diagnose the onset and withdrawal, vertically integrated moisture transport is used instead of rainfall.
+They argued that using rainfall over Kerala may be susceptible to 'false' or 'bogus' monsoon onsets, which are associated with propagating tropical intraseasonal disturbances unrelated to the monsoon onset (Flatau et al 2001).
 The disturbances are characterized by an enhancement of convection and westerly surface winds similar to the MOK but occurring over a smaller scale and lasting for a smaller duration (a week or less).
 Often bogus onsets are followed immediately by extended periods of weak winds and clear skies that result in heat waves and droughts in India.
-Flatau et al. (2003) and Joseph et al. (2006) discussed the bogus onset of 2002.
-A similar event happened in 2004 also associated with a severe cyclonic storm over Bay of Bengal.
-Joseph et al (2006) proposed a 3-tier strategy to determine the MOK objectively based on OLR and wind data in addition to rainfall realized around Kerala.